josimarsilva/josimarsilva.github.io/projects.md

 <p>&nbsp;</p>
-<p>&nbsp;</p>

-## Past projects

 ### Revisiting the classical experiment on earthquake control at Rangely, CO, using coupled multiphase flow and geomechanics

-This project revisited the classical field experiment on earthquake control conducted at the Rangely oil field, CO, using coupled flow and geomechanics.
-In this experiment, multiple cycles of water injection and withdrawal were performed, with the associated microseismicity monitored.
+This project revisited the classical field experiment on earthquake control conducted at the Rangely oil field, CO, in 1970.
+In this experiment, multiple cycles of water injection and water withdrawal were performed, with the associated microseismicity monitored.
 The original experiment was seminal to show *qualitatively* that fluid injection in subsurface can induce earthquakes.
 Using coupled multiphase flow and geomechanics, this project provided a mechanistic *quantitative* explanation for why and how water injection resulted in earthquake occurrence.

 Additional information about this work can be found in the following references:

-Revisiting the classical experiment in earthquake control at the Rangely oil field, Colorado, 1970, using a coupled flow and geomechanical Model.
+1. Revisiting the classical experiment in earthquake control at the Rangely oil field, Colorado, 1970, using a coupled flow and geomechanical Model.
 Josimar A. Silva, Hannah Byrne, Andreas Plesch, John H. Shaw, Ruben Juanes; *Bulletin of the Seismological Society of America*; 2021; [https://doi.org/10.1785/0120210020](https://pubs.geoscienceworld.org/ssa/bssa/article/doi/10.1785/0120210020/606658/Revisiting-the-Classical-Experiment-in-Earthquake)

-The groundbreaking experiment in earthquake control at Rangely, Colorado, revisited.
+2. The groundbreaking experiment in earthquake control at Rangely, Colorado, revisited.
 Hannah Byrne, Josimar A. Silva, Andreas Plesch, John H. Shaw, Ruben Juanes; *Geophysical Research Letters*, 47, e2020GL088257; 2020; [https://doi.org/10.1029/2020GL088257](https://doi.org/10.1029/2020GL088257)

 | ![My Image](/assets/images/Rangely/Rangely_Figure.png) |